Rigidity and index of free boundary minimal Y-cones in the unit ball: Main discussion and Rigidity Result

-A compelling and relevant question in the study of minimal surfaces is whether there exists a minimal map $u :YC \rightarrow \mathbb{B}^3$, mapping the boundary of the $YC$ to the boundary of the unit ball $\partial \mathbb{B}^3$, that satisfies the free boundary condition yet fails to be conformal (as defined in Definition \ref{def: conformal map}).
-How does the answer change if we impose additional constraints, such as requiring the junction curve $\Gamma$ to be simple, or the $Y$-surface $\Sigma$ to be embedded, with the three faces and the junction forming embedded submanifolds of $\mathbb{R}^3$?
-This inquiry addresses the uniformization of minimal $Y$-surfaces under the free boundary condition, where the challenge lies in the varied conformal structures induced by junction configurations, a complexity absent in smooth cases.
+A natural question in the study of minimal $Y$-surfaces is whether there exists a minimal map $u :YC \rightarrow \mathbb{B}^n$, mapping the boundary of $YC$ to $\partial \mathbb{B}^n$, that satisfies the free boundary condition but is not conformal (in the sense of Definition~\ref{def:conformal}).
+The answer may depend on additional geometric constraints, such as whether the junction curve $\Gamma$ is simple, or whether $\Sigma$ is embedded with each face and the junction forming embedded submanifolds of $\mathbb{R}^n$.
+This question concerns the \emph{uniformization} of minimal $Y$–surfaces under free boundary conditions, where the complexity arises from the multiple conformal structures induced by the junction configuration, an issue absent in the smooth case.
 Below, we cover a short survey of uniformization results for minimal $Y$-surfaces: